 Pregnancy, nursing, aging, and genetics can all contribute to sagging breasts, causing them to hang lower on the chest and even point downward.
-Women who want to address this cosmetic problem can choose a breast lift at Ohio’s Fine Arts Skin & Laser, where Dr. David Hartman offers a minimal-incision technique to patients from Dover, Akron, New Philadelphia, Canton, and beyond.
+Women who want to address this cosmetic problem can choose a breast lift at Ohio’s Fine Arts Skin & Laser, where Dr. David Hartman offers a minimal-incision technique for patients.

 What Does a Breast Lift Do?

 Breast augmentation can enlarge or reshape the breasts, but the best way to specifically counteract sagging is with breast lift surgery.

 Since breasts sag due to excess, stretched-out skin that allows gravity to pull them down, a breast lift works to raise them higher on the chest by removing redundant skin, lifting and reshaping the tissue, and suturing the breasts into their newly elevated place.